duneanalytics/docs/docs/five_minutes.md

 When looking into a protocol, you'll need to understand the contract architecture and context.
 That starts with functions, events, and wallets overviews.
 There is a [quickstart dashboard](https://dune.com/duniversity/contract-quickstart) built just for this, you can see a walkthrough analyzing Opensea [here](https://web3datadegens.substack.com/p/how-to-start-analyzing-any-web3-protocol).

+Remember that no protocol lives in isolation - there is always some mix of onchain events happening.
+That could be some new airdrop, a new upstream/downstream protocol integration, large whales making moves, governance changes in protocol parameters, and more.
 Once you have a solid understanding of protocol history in usage, user, and integration trends, you're ready to start building some metrics.

 ### Metrics Driven Analysis